anovos/anovos-docs/docs/using-anovos/config_file.md

 🔎 _Corresponds to [`transformers.attribute_binning`](../api/data_transformer/transformers.md#anovos.data_transformer.transformers.attribute_binning)_

 - `list_of_cols`:  The numerical columns (list of strings or string of column names separated by `|`) to transform.
-  Can be set to `"all"` to include all columns.
+  Can be set to `"all"` to include all numerical columns.

 - `drop_cols`: The columns (list of strings or string of column names separated by `|`) to exclude from attribute binning.